Wjonke/Redux-Todo/README.md

 * The general flow of steps will be to:

 * x create your store
-* create your reducers
+* x create your reducers
 *  create your containers
 * create the action creators.